-If you are worried that an HMO or PPO plan will try to limit your care, Medicare Advantage is not the only way to get full coverage.
+Medicare Advantage is one way to get full coverage healthcare.
 You also have the option to hold on to your Original Medicare PFFS benefits and upgrade your coverage with North Carolina Medicare Supplement Insurance and a North Carolina Medicare Part D Plan (for help with your prescription drugs).

 If you're not familiar with Medigap policies, and how they protect you from medical care liability, please review our North Carolina Medigap Plans page.
 All Medigap plans are standardized.
 That means you can chose the plan you need based on best price without worrying about the benefits.